 The Community wing and facilities in Blackwood School, along with the activities that take place in church halls, all play an important role in the life of our community.

 So, how does Thornton Road Community Centre fit into this scenario?
 Our jigsaw logo, shown above, reflects that everyone is part of the same picture.
 We see the Centre as an excellent way of supplementing these existing activities.

-We also invite community-minded people with expertise in sports, hobbies, crafts, music and other interests to consider hiring the Centre to pass on their skills.
+We also invite community-minded people with expertise in sports, hobbies, therapies, crafts, music and other interests to consider hiring the Centre to pass on their skills.
 The Centre is also ideal for parties fur the under 10s and we welcome enquiries from local residents.